 The application process for pupillage commencing in October 2018 is now underway.

-Thank you to all those candidates who submitted an application and undertook our online aptitude test.
+Thank you to all those candidates who submitted an application and attended first round interviews.
 We are grateful for your interest in XXIV Old Buildings.

 XXIV Old Buildings will offer up to three 12-month pupillages through this application process.
 Each pupillage will enjoy an award of at least £65,000.
 Pupillage is a vital part of the training and recruitment of our new junior tenants.
 We aim to recruit our junior tenants from amongst our pupils and in the past seven years have recruited 9 of our 14 pupils as tenants.